akshit1503/COGNITION-4.0/lecture-1/windows_pre_installation.md

 # Step 3

-Install Bun or Node
+Install Bun and Node

 I Prefer and use bun.
 You Can choose any one of them.
+But please install both of them as other speaker might use node.

 ## Installing Bun